wkumari/draft-kh-dnsop-7706bis/README.md

       server will cache all of the queries for the slaved zone, just as it would using the traditional "root hints" method.
-Thus, as the zone in the other view or instance is refreshed or updated,

-Kumari & Hoffman          Expires July 27, 2019                 [Page 9]

-Internet-Draft            Running Root on Local             January 2019

-      changed information will not appear in the recursive server until the TTL of the old record times out.
+Thus, as the zone in the other view or instance is refreshed or updated, changed information will not appear in the recursive server until the TTL of the old record times out.
 Currently, the TTL for DS and delegation NS records is two days.
 When using the same view, all zone data in the recursive server will be updated as soon as it receives its copy of the zone.

+Kumari & Hoffman          Expires July 28, 2019                 [Page 9]

+Internet-Draft              Root Server Local               January 2019

    view root {
        match-destinations { 127.12.12.12; };